Jakobud/configgenerator/README.md

 # MAME Config Generator LUA Plugin

 This is a LUA plugin for [MAME](https://www.mamedev.org/).
-It automatically generates input configuration files (`.cfg`) for MAME games.
+It automatically generates verbose input configuration files (`.cfg`) for MAME games.

 ## Installation and Usage